SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

   message-body with The EPP XML equivalent <result code> exists, both values MUST be consistent.

-X-REPP-avail:  The EPP avail header is the alternative of the "avail" attribute of the <object:name> element in a check response and MUST be used accordingly.
+X-REPP-check-avail: An alternative for the "avail" attribute of the <object:name> element in a check response and MUST be used accordingly.

+X-REPP-check-reason: An optional alternative for the "object:reason" element in a check response and MUST be used accordingly.

 ### Generic Headers